-Also, to inform and offer protection to the public who attend training or are seeking to train at MIP.

-- Trainers should recognise the integrity, role and value of trainees, with regard to issues of race, origin, status, gender beliefs, sexual orientation and any other diversity aspect. - 2.
-Trainers are responsible for establishing and maintaining appropriate boundaries between themselves and trainees, so that professional relationships are not confused with other relationships. - 3.
-Trainers need to respect and adhere to the dual relationships section within the UKCP/MIP Code of Ethics and Professional Practice policy, ie not to work therapeutically with clients who they are actively involved with in a substantial training role. - For example former trainees must not be accepted as therapeutic clients until a period of six months has passed for reflection and after consultation with a supervisor. - 4.
-Trainers will ensure that every student has access to the course handbook, every MIP Policy and Procedure together with other relevant training manuals. - 5.
+- \ to establish and maintain standards for MIP trainers. - \ to inform and offer protection to the public who attend training or are seeking to train at MIP. - Trainers should recognise the integrity, role and value of trainees, with regard to issues of race, origin, status, gender beliefs, sexual orientation and any other diversity aspect. - 2.
+Trainers are responsible for establishing and maintaining appropriate boundaries between themselves and trainees, so that professional relationships are not confused with other relationships. - Trainers need to respect and adhere to the dual relationships section within the UKCP/MIP Code of Ethics and Professional Practice policy, ie not to work therapeutically with clients with whom they are actively involved in a substantial training role. - For example former trainees must not be accepted as therapeutic clients until a period of six months has passed for reflection and after consultation with a supervisor. - 4.
+Trainers will ensure that all students have access to the student handbook, every MIP policy and procedures together with other relevant training manuals. - 5.
 Trainers will not exploit their status, financially or sexually. - 6.
 Trainers are expected to be members of MIP and to adhere to the UKCP/MIP's Code of Ethics and Professional Practice, as well as MIP's Complaints Procedure in cases of alleged ethical misconduct.